 The necessary enterprise infrastructure is key to eliminate islands of automation and adequately set up RPA CoEs for success.
 RPA CoE members need the right tools that enable enterprise-wide collaboration to scale and evangelize automation across the organization.

-Blueprint's Enterprise Automation Suite is the only solution on the market that is purpose-built for RPA CoEs.
+Blueprint's Business Transformation Platform is the only solution on the market that is purpose-built for RPA CoEs.
 It brings all stakeholders into one collaborative platform to design, plan, govern, and communicate automation work at an enterprise-scale.
 Blueprint's Collaboration Hub allows all CoE stakeholders to collaborate on RPA opportunities, optimize them, and package this information in Digital Blueprints.
 These Digital Blueprints – the new, unique method that radically improves the quality and lifecycle of bots – are delivered to development teams along with all key enterprise context like regulatory requirements and business rules right in the RPA tool you use for development and orchestration.

-Blueprint's Enterprise Automation Suite also provides the tools that enable RPA CoEs to manage change and analyze risk in a way unavailable in other tools to maximize bot availability.
+Blueprint's Business Transformation Platform also provides the tools that enable RPA CoEs to manage change and analyze risk in a way unavailable in other tools to maximize bot availability.
 Using Blueprint's Impact Explorer, RPA CoEs get end-to-end impact and risk analysis with the mechanisms to quickly coordinate the proactive or reactive actions to enable unparalleled RPA change management.
 The Impact Explorer also allows RPA CoEs to instantly analyze the impact of any change to a regulation, system, or any other dependencies on your processes.
 You can also quickly coordinate the necessary actions with notifications and alerts to facilitate quick and comprehensive change management.

 The outcome of this heightened level of alignment, collaboration, precision, and governance capabilities that Blueprint delivers is a dramatic increase in bot quality that translates to big gains in RPA uptime that will get you to that 100% bot availability needed to deliver on your RPA objectives.

-Talk to one of our experts today to see how your RPA CoE can start leveraging Blueprint to get your RPA uptime to 100%.
+Read the Blueprint Business Transformation Platform datasheet and discover how your RPA CoE can start leveraging Blueprint to get your RPA uptime to 100%.